clefersondannylo/react-secretword/README.md

 </p>

 <h4 align='center'>
     This is Secret Word, a game where players will try to find the secret word.
+Developed in Matheus Battisti's JavaScript course
 </h4>

 <p align="center">